 - 24. The First Women’s Golf Tournament Took Place at Musselburgh Golf Club on January 1, 1811.

 - 25. Countries with The Most Golf Courses

 - 26. How Many Countries Do Not Have Golf Courses

-- 28. States With The Most Golf Courses
+- 28. State with The Most Golf Courses: Florida

-- 29. States With The Least Golf Courses
+- 29. State with The Least Golf Courses: Alaska

 - 31. Harold Vardon Won The Most British Opens